matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. `g` makes for a weird prefix for commands. `g;` will jump backwards through to lines you've edited.
 1. Stop moving around in insert mode, you dummy.
 All the tools are in normal mode, so use them.
 1. `zz` redraws the vim window so your cursor is in the middle of the screen, which is cool as heck. `zb` will redraw so the current line is at the bottom, and `zt` will do the same for the top.
+1. `:set relativenumber` gives you lines relative to your current line, rather than absolutely, which is handy for "how many lines do I need to move down?". `:set norelativenumber` will disable it.

 ## Entering Insert Mode
 1. `o` and `O` open a new line below and above the current line, respectively